nikclayton/powercoders.org/site/content/_index.md

       from?
 latest:
   - fade_in: Up
-    header: Next program Lausanne
+    header: Lausanne launch party
     header_icon: fa-signup
     link: city/lausanne
-    link_text: Apply
+    link_text: Sign up
     text: >-
-      Apply now as a job coach, IT trainer or company for our next program in Lausanne starting in April 2019.
+      Let's celebrate the start of the new program in Lausanne and join our launch party on March 29th, 5:30 p.m. at Impact Hub Lausanne.
   - fade_in: Left
     header: Community Party
     header_icon: fa-info